Racing Drone Transmitter – Mastering Your Primary Connection

 The Spektrum DX6e is a user-friendly transmitter that offers a streamlined, no-nonsense approach to racing.
 It features a simple, intuitive interface, comfortable ergonomics, and compatibility with Spektrum’s DSMX protocol.

-The Jumper T18 is a versatile, multi-protocol transmitter that offers a wide range of features at an affordable price point.
+The Jumper T-Pro V2 is a versatile, multi-protocol transmitter that offers a wide range of features at an affordable price point.
 It supports both FrSky and Crossfire protocols, features high-quality gimbals, and runs on the open-source OpenTX firmware.

 Setting Up Your Racing Drone Transmitter